cmannett85/arg_router/README.md

                    std::variant<bool, std::string_view> max_line_handling,
                    std::vector<std::string_view>> files) { ... }}))
 ```
-We've defined a new argument `--max-line-length` but rather than using `-1` as the "no limit" indicator like we did for `--max-lines`, we specify the argument type to be `std::optional<std::size_t>` and have the default value by an empty optional - this allows the code to define our intent better.
+We've defined a new argument `--max-line-length` but rather than using `-1` as the "no limit" indicator like we did for `--max-lines`, we specify the argument type to be `std::optional<std::size_t>` and have the default value be an empty optional - this allows the code to define our intent better.

 What do we do with lines that reach the limit if it has been set?
 In our example we can either skip the line output, or truncate it with a suffix.
 It doesn't make any sense to allow both of these options, so we declare them under a `one_of` node.
 Under this node, only one is valid when parsing at runtime, if the user specifies both then it is an error.
 A `one_of` must be marked as required or have a default value in case the user passes none of the arguments it handles.

 To express the 'one of' concept better in code, the `one_of` node has a single representation in the `router`'s arguments - a variant that encompasses all the value types of each entry in it.
 In our example's case, a bool for the `--skip-line` flag and a `string_view` for the `--line-suffix` case.

 What happens if a user passes `--skip-line` or `--line-suffix` without `--max-line-length`?
 Normally the developer will have to check that `max-line-length` is not empty and either ignore or throw if it is.
-But by specifying the `one_of` as `dependent` on `max-line-length`, `arg_router` will throw on your behalf in this scenario.
-To be clear, the `dependent` policy just means that the owner cannot appear on the command line without the `arg` or `flag` named in its parameters also appearing on the command line.
+But by specifying the `one_of` as `dependent_t` on `max-line-length`, `arg_router` will throw on your behalf in this scenario.
+To be clear, the `dependent_t` policy just means that the owner cannot appear on the command line without the `arg` or `flag` named in its parameters also appearing on the command line.

 The smart developer may have noticed an edge case here.
 If both the children in the above example had the same `value_type`, then the variant will be created with multiples of the same type.  `std::variant` supports this but it means that the common type-based visitation pattern will become ambiguous on those identical types i.e. you won't know which flag was used.
 This may or may not be important to you, but if it is, you will have to `switch` on `std::variant::index()` instead.